emdash-ie/Notes/Computer Science/CS4xxx/CS4150 - Principles of Compilation/Exam Papers/Solutions/Summer 2013/Solutions.md

 ⟨expression⟩ → EXPR
 ```

-The non-terminals are enclosed within <>, while the terminals (reserved words PROGRAM, BEGIN, END, IF, THEN, ELSE, WHILE, DO; place-holders ID and EXPR and symbols ’;’, ’⊙’ and ’:=’) are shown in boldface.
+The non-terminals are enclosed within <>, while the terminals (reserved words PROGRAM, BEGIN, END, IF, THEN, ELSE, WHILE, DO; place-holders ID and EXPR and symbols ’;’, ’$\odot$’ and ’:=’) are shown in boldface.

 ### Answer